*Note: Please scroll to the bottom of this page for a list of experienced general managers.

-- Prepare a detailed Production Budget, Weekly Operating Budget, and Recoupment Schedule for planning purposes and for inclusion in the Offering Papers required by law to be presented to potential investors.
+- Prepare a detailed Production Budget, Weekly Operating Budget and Recoupment Schedule

-- Prepare for the Producer a list of recommended personnel, including, but not limited to, the following, and negotiate the terms of agreements for their services: Director and Choreographer, Set, Lighting, Costume, and Sound Designers, Musical Director, Casting Director, Technical Director and Prop Manager.
+- Prepare a list of recommended personnel and negotiate the terms of the agreements of their employment: Director, Choreographer, Designers (Set, Lighting, Costume, Sound) Musical, Casting, Technical Directors and Prop Manager

-- Prepare, for the Producer, a list of recommended publicity, advertising, and marketing firms and negotiate terms for their agreements.
+- Prepare a list of recommended Publicity, Advertising and Marketing firms and negotiate their terms

-- Prepare, for the Producer, a list of possible theatres to house the production, arrange for tours of the theatres with Producer and the Creative Team, and negotiate a license agreement with the theatre.
+- Prepare a list of the possible theatres to perform in, tour the theatres and negotiate a license agreement with the theatre.

-- Monitor the sales at the Box Office and prepare weekly reports for the Producer.
+- Monitor the sales at the Box Office and prepare weekly reports for Producer

-- Prepare, with the accountant, a weekly Profit & Loss Statement, including an itemized accounting of all production expenses, and provide regular reports and payments to the investors during the run of the show, required tax filings and payments, and financial reports required by any unions and government agencies.
+- Prepare regular reports and payments to the investors, and financial reports required by any unions and government agencies.

-- Maintain an office for the Production, and make it available for regular meetings and inspection of the company’s books and records.
+- Have an office available for meetings and inspections of the company’s books and records

 - Prepare and supervise the load-out and financial wrapping up upon the closing of the production.